ansys/pystk/doc/source/contribute/documentarian.rst

 The documentation generator used in PySTK is `Sphinx`_.
 Most of the documents are written in `reStructuredText`_.
 Some parts of the documentation, like the :ref:`examples <Examples>`, use mix of `markdown`_ and Python.
-If you are interested in writing examples, see the :ref:`writing examples <Writing examples>` section.
+If you are interested in writing examples, see the :ref:`writing examples <write-examples>` section.

 The documentation is located in the ``doc/source`` directory.
 The landing page is declared in the ``doc/source/index.rst`` file.
 The rest of the files contain